minprog/adventure/more/index.md

 - Then you need to make sure objects are loaded from the data file and place into the correct initial rooms after loading.

-- And finally, you can implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
+- And finally, you can implement user interface code for items, in particular by modifying the long description, the `LOOK` command, and implementing `TAKE` and `DROP` commands.
 But, note that you should always call methods on the `Adventure` class to do these actions!
 Do not directly manipulate elements (variables) from that class or from other classes.

 And to test, don't forget to load the Crowther map: